 In the fourth phase, the meditator is sitting down again, allowing the vibrations of the dance to reverberate inside of him.
 He enjoys serenity, silence, peace and tranquility.

-After dancing, we are mentally alert, without being physically exhausted.
-We feel harmony and unity with ourselves, our fellow human beings and the whole divine Creation.
+After dancing, we are fully alive, feeling harmony and unity with ourselves, our fellow human beings and the whole divine Creation.
 Out from this unity we then can begin to navigate through the Cosmos, with a wide and innocent heart.